Research

 Lawrence Berkeley Lab | June 2023 - Feb.
 2024

 Bayesian optimization (BO) is an inherently sequential workflow that cannot fully utilize modern supercomputers’ parallel architecture.
 Overseen by Professor Adrián Pérez Diéguez, I designed two GPTune-RCI implementations which enable parallel function evaluation during BO.
 My parallel BO implementations reduced search time by up to 84% for prominent HPC applications.
 Further testing also demonstrated up to 77% reduced search time relative to the state-the-art HPC tuner (DeepHyper) which also employs parallelism.
 Additionally, I implemented a novel parallel multitask learning algorithm which improves both time-to-optimal-solution and final solution quality.
+This work helped form the basis for a 2025 publication in IJ-HPCA (link to be added when available).

 Multi-Model and Multi-Seed Parallel Multi-Task BO